zcaceres/webworker-wasm/README.md

 For this sample to run in Chrome, you [must launch the browser with the `--allow-file-access-from-files` flag](https://stackoverflow.com/questions/18586921/how-to-launch-html-using-chrome-at-allow-file-access-from-files-mode).

-This version is actually *slower* on average than the last two!
+WebWorkers have a bit of overhead on startp.
+So this version is actually *slower* than the last two!
 It takes about X seconds.

-Since we don't block the main thread and UI stays responsive, it *feels* like this version may be faster (a good lesson in UI design).
+But, the UI stays responsive since we don't block the main thread.
+This version *feels* faster (a good lesson in UI design).
 But it isn't.
 We are still doing the same heavy computation in Javascript.
-It's just as slow, but now in a background thread.
+It's just as slow, but now in a background thread with the overhead of a WebWorker.

 ## webworker-rust.html - WebWorker with Rust
 Let's now rewrite out functionality in Rust and compile it to WebAssembly.
 We'll then load it in a background worker as in the last example.